Hezbollah: In the Western world

 The UK was the first government to attempt to make a distinction between Hezbollah's political and military wings, declaring the latter a terrorist group in 2008.
-In 2019, the UK Government proscribed the entirety of Hezbollah as an organisation due to the difficulties in distunishing between the political and military wings, as a way of limiting its influence in the UK.
-In 2012, British Foreign Minister Hague "urged the EU to place Hezbollah's military wing on its list of terrorist organizations".
-The US urged the EU to classify Hezbollah as a terrorist organization.
+In 2019, the UK Government proscribed the entirety of Hezbollah as an organisation due to the difficulties in distinguishing between the political and military wings, as a way of limiting its influence in the UK.
+In 2012, British Foreign Minister William Hague "urged the EU to place Hezbollah's military wing on its list of terrorist organisations".
+The US urged the EU to classify Hezbollah as a terrorist organisation.
 In light of findings implicating Hezbollah in the 2012 Burgas bus bombing, Bulgaria, there was discussion within the EU to label Hezbollah's military wing as a terrorist group.
 In 2013, the EU agreed to blacklist Hezbollah's military wing over its role in the Syrian conflict.
-The European Union, France and New Zealand have proscribed Hezbollah's military wing, but do not list Hezbollah as a whole as a terrorist organization.
+The EU, France, and New Zealand have proscribed Hezbollah's military wing, but do not list Hezbollah as a whole as a terrorist organisation.
 During the Israeli occupation of southern Lebanon, French Prime Minister Lionel Jospin stated that "France condemns Hezbollah's attacks, and all types of terrorist attacks which may be carried out against soldiers, or possibly Israel's civilian population."
 Italian Foreign Minister Massimo D'Alema differentiated the wings of Hezbollah: "Apart from their well-known terrorist activities, they also have political standing and are socially engaged."
 Germany does not maintain its list, having chosen to adopt the EU list.
-However, German officials have indicated they would support designating Hezbollah a terrorist organization.
-The Netherlands regards Hezbollah as terrorist discussing it as such in reports of its intelligence and security service and in official answers by its Foreign Minister.
-Serbia, which designated Iran-backed Hezbollah entirely as a terrorist organization, fully implement measures to restrict Hezbollah's operations and financial activities.
+However, German officials have indicated they would support designating Hezbollah a terrorist organisation.
+The Netherlands regards Hezbollah as terrorist labelling it as such in reports of its intelligence and security service and in official answers by its Foreign Minister.
+Serbia, which designated Iran-backed Hezbollah entirely as a terrorist organisation, fully implement measures to restrict Hezbollah's operations and financial activities.

-In the midst of the 2006 conflict between Hezbollah and Israel, Russia's government declined to include Hezbollah in a list of terrorist organizations stating that it lists only organizations which represent "the greatest threat to the security of our country".
-Prior to the release of the list, Russian Defense Minister Sergei Ivanov called "on Hezbollah to stop resorting to any terrorist methods, including attacking neighboring states".
-Argentine prosecutors hold Hezbollah, and its financial supporters in Iran, responsible for the 1994 AMIA Bombing of a Jewish cultural center, described as "the worst terrorist attack on Argentine soil", in which "85 people were killed and more than 200 others injured".
-The Gulf Cooperation Council, Canada, Israel, and Australia have classified Hezbollah as a terrorist organization.
+In the midst of the 2006 conflict between Hezbollah and Israel, Russia's government declined to include Hezbollah in a list of terrorist organisations stating that it lists only organisations which represent "the greatest threat to the security of our country".
+Prior to the release of the list, Russian Defence Minister Sergei Ivanov called "on Hezbollah to stop resorting to any terrorist methods, including attacking neighboring states".
+Argentine prosecutors hold Hezbollah, and its financial supporters in Iran, responsible for the 1994 AMIA Bombing of a Jewish cultural centre, described as "the worst terrorist attack on Argentine soil", in which "85 people were killed and more than 200 others injured".
+The GCC, Canada, Israel, and Australia have classified Hezbollah as a terrorist organisation.

-The UN does not maintain a terrorist list, however, it has made repeated calls for Hezbollah to disarm and accused the group of destabilizing the region and causing harm to Lebanese civilians.
-Human rights organizations Amnesty International and Human Rights Watch have accused Hezbollah of committing war crimes against Israeli civilians.
+The UN does not maintain a terrorist list, however, it has made repeated calls for Hezbollah to disarm and accused the group of destabilising the region and causing harm to Lebanese civilians.
+Human rights organisations Amnesty International and Human Rights Watch have accused Hezbollah of committing war crimes against Israeli civilians.